Citizenship ceremonies

 To enquire about the date for your citizenship ceremony you must contact the Department of Home Affairs directly by phoning 131 881 between the hours of 9am and 5pm Monday to Friday, excepting public holidays.
 Alternatively, you can contact the Department of Home Affairs via the website.

-All enquiries in relation to when you may be allocated a date for a citizenship ceremony must be directed to the Department of Home Affairs.
+To find out when your citizenship ceremony is you must contact the Department of Home Affairs directly by phoning 131 881, Monday to Friday from 9am to 5pm, except public holidays.
 Council does not allocate or have any input into dates for those awaiting to attend a citizenship ceremony.

 Venue